SophieLAPIDOC/WOOF/docs/quick-start.md

 POST http://localhost:3000/dog/
 ```
 To add a profile for Tiana, the Husky Cross, send this information in the body of the request:
-Enter your dog's profile.

-Make sure you select a park.
-In our case, we will use the park we've just found in Madison.

-**Note:** Include a default park ID in the body of the reuqest.
-This can be updated later.
-By default, the park presence is set to N (No).

 ```json
 {
     "name": "Tiana",